iturdikulov/notes/computer_science.md

 ### Inbox

+- Cracking the Coding Interview
 - [[InterviewCake_Team_-_Coding_interview_practice|InterviewCake Team - Coding Interview Practice]]
+- Aziz and Lee and Prakash-Elements of Programming Interviews
+- Dewdney - The New Turing Omnibus

+- Bentley - Programming Pearls
+- Dromey - How to Solve It by Computer
 - [is looping through an array easier on the memory than a long recursion](https://www.quora.com/In-computer-programming-is-looping-through-an-array-easier-on-the-memory-than-a-long-recursion)
 - [CRDT: Conflict-free Replicated Data Types / Хабр](https://habr.com/ru/articles/418897/)
 - [[Cormen_et_al_-_Introduction_to_algorithms]], read and take notes.